-- Councilor Thornton questioned the number of windows to be replaced for the \$10,000 cost, and was informed the hope is that the entirety of the Town Hall building can be done at that cost. - 3
+8 Councilor Thornton questioned the number of windows to be replaced for the \$10,000 cost, and was 9 informed the hope is that the entirety of the Town Hall building can be done at that cost.

-When asked what the responsibilities of the custodian position would be, Director Fox stated he/she

-5 would share all maintenance responsibilities.
-Immediately following the investment that was made in

-6 the buildings, there were layoffs in Buildings & Grounds.
-The improvements held up well as they

-7 were new, but there is a responsibility to maintain that investment.
-The part-time position in Town

-- 8 Hall maintains 24,000 sq. ft. of offices, meeting space, 5 bathrooms, 3 kitchens, etc. It is a tremendous - 9 amount of work to be done in 4 hours/night.
-Deep cleaning is not able to be accomplished. - 10
+When asked what the responsibilities of the custodian position would be, Director Fox stated he/she would share all maintenance responsibilities.
+Immediately following the investment that was made in the buildings, there were layoffs in Buildings & Grounds.
+The improvements held up well as they were new, but there is a responsibility to maintain that investment.
+The part-time position in Town Hall maintains 24,000 sq. ft. of offices, meeting space, 5 bathrooms, 3 kitchens, etc. It is a tremendous amount of work to be done in 4 hours/night.
+Deep cleaning is not able to be accomplished.

-11 In addition, with projects such as the HVAC project, one of the ways savings can be achieved is

-- 12 through use of in-house personnel to take on the portion of the project such as patching holes created in - 13 the walls when the old units are removed, painting, etc. - 14
+In addition, with projects such as the HVAC project, one of the ways savings can be achieved is through use of in-house personnel to take on the portion of the project such as patching holes created in the walls when the old units are removed, painting, etc.

-15 He remarked there is currently a temporary person filling a custodian role.
-That individual has been

-16 patching holes in walls, painting several rooms in the Town Hall and the downstairs of the Police bathrooms, meeting rooms, lobby area, etc. They are a 24/7 operation, so the need is great.
-There is
+He remarked there is currently a temporary person filling a custodian role.
+That individual has been patching holes in walls, painting several rooms in the Town Hall and the downstairs of the Police Department, which hadn't been done in 22 years.
+The individual has also been augmenting the cleaning of the Police Department.
+With 1 person over there 4 hours/day cleaning all the jail cells, bathrooms, meeting rooms, lobby area, etc. They are a 24/7 operation, so the need is great.
+There is simply too much work for a single person.